-210 Basic Speech Communication
+210 Basic Speech Communication 3 hrs

 An introduction to public speaking from a Christian perspective.
-Special attention is devoted to the components which promote effective oral communication and developing these through a variety of speeches.
+Special attention is devoted to the which promote components effective oral communication and developing these through a variety of speeches.

 215 Introduction to First Aid